wxjiao/wxjiao.github.io/_pages/teaching_csnlp22.md

 ___

 ### **Grading**
-The final assessment will be a combination of classroom participation, graded exercises and the project.
-There will be 2 exercise sets which will be a mix of theoretical and implementation problems.
+The final assessment will be a combination of classroom participation (20%), two graded exercises (30%) and the project (50%).
 There will be no written exams.

 **Lectures:** Fri 14:00-16:00 Zoom link: TBD